 Scones are best on the day they are baked.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 317Total Fat: 12gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 54mgSodium: 506mgCarbohydrates: 47gFiber: 1gSugar: 16gProtein: 6g

 Nutrition information calculated by a third-party company as a courtesy.
 It is intended as a guideline only.

 Thanks for stopping by!
 Have a delicious day 🙂

 Questions?
 Send me an email, I’m happy to help.
 I’d love to send you weekly tips and recipes, so you can get updates about what’s happening in the kitchen!

 Hello!
 All photos and content are copyright protected.
-Please do not use my photos or recipe without prior written permission.
+Please do not use my photos or recipe (except for personal use!) without prior written permission.
 Thank you!